 Mix all dry ingredients EXCEPT citric acid in a large mixing bowl (salt, baking soda, cornstarch).

-In a separate small bowl, mix water, oil, and food coloring.
+In a separate small bowl, mix water, essential oil, apricot oil and food coloring.

-Combine the wet and dry mixture, which should resemble the texture of wet sand.
+Combine the wet and dry mixture, which should resemble the texture of dry/moist sand.
+Almost like a flour consistency.

+Mix until the color is even.
+It takes awhile and it’s not just stirring, but rather pushing down with a spatula on the chunks of wet.
 Adding the food coloring helps you figure out if it’s well-mixed.
 An even color means a good mix.
 When you squeeze some in your fist, it should hold together.
-If it doesn’t, add water by squirting with a water sprayer bottle until desired consistency is reached.

 Add in your desired decorations and mix with a spoon.